Nelson: Your old man has an awesome nose.

 - "Legs" has a superb sense of taste, assisted by a long, prehensile tongue.

 - In The Inexplicable Adventures of Bob!, Snookums the Tentacle Bunny is a Kaiju who got shrunk to the size of a basketball.
 Snookums still has all the nerve endings of a huge creature, now compressed down to a small space, granting him Super Senses.
 This makes him an excellent tracker.

 - Terezi from Homestuck is blind, but makes up for it with what is essentially some form of synesthesia which leans into this - she can approximate sight by smelling colors and occasionally tasting them as well for greater clarity.
 She isn't really treated as having a superhuman ability to smell normal smells, but her ability to smell and taste colors is good enough that she can read text by sniffing and licking her monitor.
 (She's an alien, but the trolls' senses are basically the same as humans' in general.
 Except for the part where about a third of them have psychic powers, but that's not the point.)

 - Michelle of Skin Deep can read a magazine from high on a cliff due to her being a sphinx (part lion and part eagle).
-Merial on the hand can see well underwater but needs glasses on land.
+Merial, on the other hand, can see well underwater but needs glasses on land.

 - Shelly of Wapsi Square now seems to have super eyesight due to being a sphinx